v1docq47/monerokon-2023-transcriptions/transcriptions/en/05-noot-eth-xmr-atomic-swaps-en-raw.md

 So then when you want to make a swap, or sorry, when you want to make an offer, you can just do swap CLI make and then your parameters, so how much you want to put as the offer, your exchange rate, and then the program also has suggested exchange rate from an oracle.
 Obviously, double check it, but it's there.

 And then once you've made it, you can see the offer ID and that kind of thing.
 And then to search the network for offers, you do swapcli get-offers, you can see offers on the network.
-And then when you see one you like, you can… so this is also... oh sorry, this one is for getting your own offers.
+And then when you see one you like, you can... so this is also... oh sorry, this one is for getting your own offers.
 And this one is for checking for the offers on the network.
 So this show you offers.
 And then when you like one, you can just do take and then pass the offer ID, the peer ID, which is the remote nodes, p2p ID, and then the amount that you're gonna provide in ETH, and then it'll start the swap, and you can check your ongoing swaps as well.
 It was just the ongoing command.
 And then you can also check your past swaps with the pass command.
 And that's basically it.

 I don't have it down all the time because I didn't think there would be enough time, but if you want to check my Monerotopia talk from last month, you can see how it works in practice.